Blazers beat Heat 115-109 in Iguodala's debut for Miami - WHIZ News

 Iguodala had two points in his first game since the NBA Finals.

+For Iguodala and the Heat, the next game will be at Golden State, where he was a member of three championship teams and the MVP of the 2015 NBA Finals.

+“I’ve played a lot of basketball games in my career, so the emotional highs and lows, I don’t have anymore,” Iguodala said of returning to play his former team.
+“For this team, more importantly, we want to win.
+This road trip is tough with a lot of guys down.
+We’ve got new bodies and us getting a win is more important than how I feel.”

-Hassan Whiteside had 11 points and 17 rebounds against his former team, including an pair of free throws with 11.5 seconds left that gave Portland a seven-point lead.
+Hassan Whiteside had 11 points and 17 rebounds against his former team, including a pair of free throws with 11.5 seconds left that gave Portland a seven-point lead.

+While Lillard has been the catalyst for everything, the Blazers have gotten a major shot in the arm from Trent.
+The former bench warmer has averaged more than 14 points over the last five games and has shot above 51% on 3-pointers during that stretch.

+“You just love to see it,” Lillard said.
+“I told him the other day, I don’t know if I’ve been more proud or happier for another player or a younger player since I’ve been in the league.
+A second-round pick, McDonald’s All-American and went Duke, but doesn’t get an opportunity right away.
+He had a lot to learn, his dad played in the league, and he did it.”

 Goran Dragic had 27 points for Miami, which played without Jimmy Butler and Tyler Herro.
 Duncan Robinson had 19 points, but just four after halftime.